casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/cep47/deploy.md

 Follow [getting an IP-address from a Testnet peer](../erc20/deploy#getting-an-ip-address-from-a-testnet-peer) guide to get a node address for the deployment.
 :::

-### 5. Building the JS Client
+### 5. Building the JS client
 Run the following commands to install the dependencies and build the client:
 ```bash
 npm install
 npm run dist
 ```

-### 6. Deploy the Smart Contract to the Network
+### 6. Deploy the contract
 Run the following command to deploy and execute the CEP-47 installer.
-The command will execute the `./e2e/cep47/install.ts` file and you can check the outcome on the console.
+The command will execute the *./e2e/cep47/install.ts* file and you can check the outcome on the console.

 ```
 npm run e2e:cep47:install